Mole crickets fact sheet | Field of Mars EEC

 Habitat – Mole crickets live in soil in grassy woodland, gardens, parklands, lawns and other well-watered vegetated areas.

-Life cycle – Mole crickets hatch from eggs into nymphs and then grow into adults through incomplete metamorphosis.
+Life cycle – Mole crickets hatch from eggs into nymphs and grow into adults through incomplete metamorphosis.
+Some species may live for more than two years.

 Where do mole crickets live?